GitMirroring/gnuboot/site/faq.md

 Most likely not.
 First, you must consult coreboot's own hardware compatibility list at <http://www.coreboot.org/Supported_Motherboards>
 and, if it is supported, check whether it can run without any proprietary blobs in the ROM image.
 If it can: wonderful!
-Libreboot can support it, and you can add support for it.
+GNU Boot can support it, and you can add support for it.
 If not, then you will need to figure out how to reverse engineer and replace (or remove) those blobs that do still exist, in such a way where the system is still